steveshogren/hugo-blog/content/post/vim-refactoring-patterns.md

 # Extract Interface From Class

-Extracting an interface is several commands composed together.
-First we grab the contents of the class including the curly brackets.
+Let's extract an interface from a class.
+A region-based search and replace is a great fit for this task.
+Since we are not matching or reordering several blocks of text, several search/replace steps works well.
+First, duplicate the whole class body to the top of the file.
+Delete all lines that are not the function signature lines.
+Remove all public keywords and add in semicolons on each line ending.
+Finish up with adding the interface name and adding it to the class.

 <img class="pull-left" src="/images/interface-small.gif"></img>